minprog/webprogrammeren/Problems/3 Finance/finance.md

 If, upon running `flask`, you see this error, odds are you (still) have `flask` running in another tab.
 Be sure to kill that other process, as with ctrl-c, before starting `flask` again.
 If you haven't any such other tab, execute `fuser -k 8080/tcp` to kill any processes that are (still) listening on TCP port 8080.

+## Collaboration notice

+If you've collaborated with another student on this problem, please note their full name (first and last) below.
+Otherwise it suffices to simply note: `-`

+<textarea name="form[partner]" rows="1" required></textarea>